redewiedergabe/corpus/resources/docs/primary-annotations_main-corpus.md

  **Note**: As the CAB Tokenization is not available for the early primary annotations, we decided to use the OpenNLP Tokenizer for all files in this collection.
 This should ensure that the files (particularly in tsv and xmi format) can be aligned to calculate annotator agreement scores.
 CABTokens are still available in many of the XMI files.
  In the folder [consens](/data/additional/primary/consens),  we also provide an alternative tsv version of the consens annotated main corpus, tokenized with the OpenNLP Tokenizer, that can be aligned with these files.
 The xmi files of the main corpus contain OpenNLP Tokens as well (Annotation "Token").

 Click the following links to get familiar with the [annotation structure](annotation_structure.md), [metadata](metadata.md) and the different formats available ([column-based text format](column_based_text_format.md),  [xml-format](xml_format.md),  [xmi-format](xmi_format.md)).

+ In the folder [resources_xmi](/data/additional/primary/resources_xmi) you find an extended typesystem for the XMI version of these files.

 ## Annotator agreement
 The following table lists the annotation agreement scores for 834 samples of the main corpus.
 If more than two primary annotation was available, two were chosen at random.
 4 samples are missing in this calculation.